Spinning & Fiber Arts

 To register: Call the shop at 203-245-5921 or email Dayna at firstname.lastname@example.org to reserve your spot.

-This class is meant to fill the gap between Beginning Spinning and Camp Pluckyfluff!
+This class is meant to fill the gap between Beginning Spinning and the many Art Yarn inspired Spinning events we hold!
 Many students want to learn how to make ‘ art yarn’ ( textured, funky style yarns) right out of the gate.
 A solid foundation in learning how to spin a basic single and two ply yarn is important.
 As Pluckyfluff ( Lexi Boeger) says ” you have to learn the rules before you can break them”.
-These funky yarns are not “bad spinning” as some traditional spinners might think and tell you.
-They require a technical skill that can be learned and takes practice to execute.

 Fiber Arts Classes and Camps:

-Learning to Weave on the Ashford Knitter’s Loom (Rigid Heddle Loom)–Instructor: Susan Snider. **Sunday, October 6, 2013, 10 am-4 pm, at Wildwood Farm, 55 Sheep Pasture Rd., Madison, CT $100.00. $25.00 holds your space.
+Learning to Weave on the Ashford Knitter’s Loom (Rigid Heddle Loom)–Instructor: Susan Snider. **2015 dates to be added 10 am-4 pm $100.00. $25.00 holds your space.
 Max of 3 students without looms. *Includes the use of loom and all materials; if you have your own loom, please bring it* .
 Learn how to weave on the Ashford Knitter’s Loom!.
 This portable,easy to use rigid heddle loom provides an infinite amount of design possibilities.
 It is called the Knitter’s Loom because it is a great way to use your left over yarns from knitting projects.
 If you have your own rigid heddle loom, feel free to bring it!

 Have you ever looked at a beautifully woven item and thought, “I wish I could create something like that?” then this class is for you.
 Rigid heddle loom weaving is simple to learn and offers an extraordinary range of creativity.
 In this workshop students will learn basic weaving terminology and techniques and be weaving in no time.
 You will weave a sample which will teach different weaving patterns and allow for exploration with color and texture.
 If you’re a knitter or spinner this is a great way to use up your stash!
 You will be surprised by how a small loom can inspire the fiber artist in you.
 Looms and materials provided.